Sarah Wilson (journalist): I Quit Sugar

 Wilson is known for her I Quit Sugar books.
 After she resigned from Cosmopolitan and returned to freelancing and weekly columns, she wrote about experimentally quitting sugar for a week.
 As she explains in First, We Make the Beast Beautiful she subsequently wrote the ebook, I Quit Sugar: an 8-week program.
 Sales were good, with reportedly more than 100,000 copies sold in Australia.
 The e-book spawned a hard copy book and then several recipe books, eating programs and supermarket products, leading to a business based around reducing sugar consumption.
 The business employed 23 staff, and her online community had more than 2.3 million people.
 Along with fellow Australian journalist Peter FitzSimons, Wilson has been vocal about reducing Australians' sugar intake and leading a more active healthy active lifestyle.
 Wilson's views about sugar and some of her recipes have drawn criticism from some dietitians and commentators, and her qualifications as a "health coach" have been criticised as being insufficient to allow her to provide dietary advice.

-Stating that her intention was never to build up a business empire and make money, Wilson announced the closure of her I Quit Sugar business in February 2018 and is now pursuing other entrepreneurial activities and charity work.
+Stating that her intention was never to build up a business empire and make money, Wilson announced the closure of her I Quit Sugar business in February 2018 and began pursuing other entrepreneurial activities and charity work.